Declaration of Data Protection

 • is necessary for the conclusion or performance of a contract between the data subject and the controller,

-The Controller shall take reasonable measures to safeguard the rights and freedoms and legitimate interests of the data subject, including, at a minimum, the right to obtain the Controller’s intervention from a person, to express one’s point of view and to contest the decision.
-The data subject may exercise this right at any time by contacting the relevant controller.
-You also have the right to lodge a complaint with a supervisory authority, in particular in the Member State of his or her habitual residence, place of work or place of the alleged infringement, without prejudice to any other administrative or judicial remedy, if the data subject considers that the processing of personal data concerning him or her infringes this Regulation.
+Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your residence, place of work or place of the alleged infringement, if the data subject considers that the processing of personal data relating to them infringes this Regulation.

 Right to an effective judicial remedy